The Truth About What to do with Siemens Medical Imaging Systems that Reach EOL

 Even though a Siemens medical imaging system could provide plenty of value for 10 to 20 years, the sales cycle for this technology could be as short as two years.
 Part of the reason for that is manufacturers know there could be six months of planning and budgeting before the purchase of a new imaging system, and sales reps want to get in front of you before you start researching your options.

 Replacing an expensive piece of technology after just two years in operation wouldn’t make sense for many hospitals and medical imaging clinics.
-Hable explains that it makes more budgetary sense for many facilities to continue using systems even if they aren’t the most-recent release.
+It makes more budgetary sense for many facilities to continue using systems even if they aren’t the most-recent release.

 When, How, and Why to Keep EOL Imaging Systems